A matching decomposition algorithm for simulating quantum walk Hamiltonians: Results

 In the particular case when the subgraphs are matchings, Lemma~\ref{lemma:commuting_subgraphs} is reduced to the following lemma.

 \begin{lemma} Two matchings $G' = (V, E')$ and $G'' = (V, E'')$ of a graph $G$ commute if and only if each connected component of their union is either an isolated vertex ($K_1$), single edge ($K_2$) or a 4-cycle ($C_4$). \end{lemma} \begin{proof} The degree of each vertex in a matching is either 0 or 1.
 Therefore, in a union of 2 matchings the degree of each vertex is $\le 2$.
-Therefore, structurally, the union of 2 matchings consists of isolated vertices, and paths or cycles where edges alternate between the two matchings.
-Isolated vertices and single edges do not change the number of length-2 paths in the graph, so they do not affect commutativity according to Lemma~\ref{lemma:commuting_subgraphs}.
+Therefore, structurally, the union of 2 matchings consists of isolated vertices, paths or even-length cycles where edges alternate between the two matchings.
+Isolated vertices and non-overlapping single edges do not change the number of length-2 walks in the graph, so they do not affect commutativity according to Lemma~\ref{lemma:commuting_subgraphs}.
 If there is a path that consists of more than 1 edge, then we can always consider its first and third vertices.
 There is only 1 path of length-2 between these vertices, therefore the matchings would not commute according to Lemma~\ref{lemma:commuting_subgraphs}.
 In case of a cycle, if the length of the cycle is more than 4, then we can apply the same argument as for a path to conclude that these matchings do not commute.
-The only case when they still commute is if the cycle length is exactly 4, in which case the number of length-2 paths of each type between any 2 vertices of the cycle is balanced (either 0 or 1). \end{proof}
+The only case when they still commute is if the cycle length is either 2 (single overlapping edge) or 4, in which case the number of alternating length-2 walks of each type between any 2 vertices of the cycle is balanced (either 0 or 1). \end{proof}